PrinMeshia/envdev_docker/readme.md

 Work fine for symfony 5.*

-use init.sh to install environment
+use init.sh to install the environment